galaxyproject/training-material/topics/single-cell/tutorials/spatial-breast-cancer-tme-SPICA/tutorial.md

 > <details-title>Why majority voting is disabled in this tutorial</details-title>
 >
-> Majority voting refines each prediction by taking the most common label among transcriptionally similar neighbours.
-On multicellular spots that tends to collapse the result, erasing smaller populations, including the 16-spot lymphoid group, that the direct predictions recover.
-Because those minority signals are much of the point of a tumour microenvironment analysis, the workflow keeps voting switched off and accepts the noisier but more informative direct output.
+> Majority voting refines each prediction by taking the most common label among transcriptionally similar neighbours ({% cite Dominguez2022CellTypist %}).
+On multicellular spots that tends to collapse the result: labels held by a minority of spots are absorbed into their larger neighbours, and the 16-spot lymphoid group is exactly the kind of population that disappears.
 >
-> The passed workflow therefore sets majority voting to **No** and plots `predicted_labels` directly.
+> Those minority signals are much of the point of a tumour microenvironment analysis, so voting is left off here and the direct `predicted_labels` are used instead.
+The output is noisier and more informative.
 >
 {: .details}